lisha080/ASU_SCAI_helpers/README.md

 # ASU_SCAI_helpers
-A collection of helpful links and resources with brief descriptions.
+A collection of helpful links and resources for SCAI students

 ## ASU Related Links